 - High impact on the environment due their high volume of consumption.
 Despite the fact that they can be recycled almost entirely, the plastics industry continually innovates to increase the sustainability of this material, which is why biodegradable plastics and smart packaging can already be found.

-Plastic containers can also be sterilized with autoclaves.
-If we consider the case of 200x150x20 mm pouches (base by depth by height), up to 20 to 95 pouches per cycle can be sterilized, depending on TERRA Food-Tech® autoclave model.
-In the case of a 50x150x120 mm plastic tray (base by depth by height), we would be working up to 80 containers per cycle in our 150L autoclaves , a significant amount of preserves per cycle for small producers.
+Plastic containers, semi-rigid trays, bags or pouches can also be autoclaved.
+If we consider the case of 200x150x20 mm pouches (base by depth by height), 20 to 95 pouches can be sterilized per cycle depending on the model in TERRA Food-Tech® autoclaves.
+And in the case of 50x150x120 mm plastic trays (base by bottom by height), we would be working up to 80 containers per cycle in 150-liter autoclaves, a really high amount of preserves per cycle in the case of small producers.

 In the case of plastic containers, it is extremely important to correctly adjust the back pressure value and control the duration and number of water fillings during the rapid cooling phase to avoid breakage or deformation of the containers .
 In addition, there are also specific probes for pouches.

-TERRA Food-Tech® retorts are designed for cooking, sterilization and pasteurization of food packed in cans, glass and plastic containers.
+TERRA Food-Tech® equipment is designed for cooking, sterilization and pasteurization of food packaged in cans, glass and plastic containers.
 They are the product of the evolution of the RAYPA brand, with more than 40 years of experience in the manufacture of sterilization equipment.
-They are compact autoclaves developed to meet the demand of small producers of canned food and to facilitate development, testing and quality control in the food industry.
+They are compact autoclaves developed to meet the demand of small producers of canned preserves and to facilitate development tests and quality control in the food industry.

 TERRA Food-Tech® offers compact autoclaves for small producers or laboratory tests.
-There are 2 available models: vertical or higher load with a productive capacity per cycle from 28 to 150 liters and horizontal load or benchtop with a capacity of 21 to 75 liters.
+There are 2 models available: a vertical or higher load autoclave with a productive capacity per cycle from 33 to 175 liters and a benchtop autoclave or horizontal load autoclave with a capacity of 21 to 75 liters.